-Mr. Guerrero is the Founder and CEO of IMPERIO, Inc., a Chicago and Suburban based Real Estate Investment and Brokerage Organization with over 20 years of business experience.
+Mr. Guerrero is the Founder and CEO of IMPERIO, Inc., a Chicago and suburban based real estate investment and brokerage organization, a position he has served in since March 2015 and has over 20 years of business experience.
 He has also been a Venture Capitalist for the past 10 years aiding entrepreneurs and small businesses in their startup ventures.
 He received his undergraduate B.S. degree in Business/Management from the University of Illinois, his J.D. at the Universidad Metropolitana de Monterrey in Monterrey, Mexico and an LL.M.
-(Master of Laws) in International Law from St. Mary's University School of Law in San Antonio, Texas and the University of Innsbruck, Austria.
+(Master of Laws) in International Law from St. Mary's University School of Law in San Antonio, Texas and the University of Innsbruck, Austria